NY Spine Medicine

 Through the outer needle, channels are drilled within the bone.
 KyphX balloons, or bone tamps, are then placed into each channel.

-The balloons and are slowly inflated, moving the collapsed vertebra to try and restore the bone to its original shape.
+The balloons are slowly inflated, moving the collapsed vertebra to try and restore the bone to its original shape.

-Once the desired result is achieved, the balloons are deflated and the cavities that have been created within the bone are then filled with bone cement, which has the consistency of toothpaste.
+Once the desired result is achieved, the balloons are deflated and the cavities that have been created within the bone are filled with bone cement, which has the consistency of toothpaste.

-Kyphoplasty generally requires admission to the hospital, although actual hospital stay is usually around 24 hours, depending on the patient's condition and the number of fractures that are treated.
+Kyphoplasty generally requires admission to the hospital, although the actual hospital stay is usually around 24 hours, depending on the patient's condition and the number of fractures that are treated.

-Most patients experience marked pain relief within 24 to 48 hours after the procedure, and may resume activities soon after the procedure.
+Most patients experience marked pain relief within 24 to 48 hours after the procedure, and they may resume activities soon after the procedure.

 Complications are rare, but you are encouraged to keep a record of any symptoms you experience following the procedure and report them to the physician at the time of the follow-up visit, usually 7 to 14 days after the procedure.